Using an interdisciplinary approach, students are encouraged to examine a broad range of visual, cultural, and critical studies.

 opportunities, such as teacher’s assistant positions, that arise within

-the department.
+the program.
 Despite the small number of art history majors, there

 are many students who choose to minor in art history because of how well